RipperJ/City-Noise-Analysis--Hangzhou/README.md

 ```bash=
 python cloud.py
 ```
+To filter meaningless words--"stopwords", we add "#" as prefix at lines in wordcloud_raw.txt and get wordcloud.txt, which contains 57 keywords.

 3. To get the word-cloud like the picture below, please run the code below, and you'll get "Word_Cloud.html".
 ```bash=